Vijayanpp/Scriptworlds/_posts/2017-01-08-mapfunction.md

  <h3>Conclusion</h3>

  map() is an intersting and very important method in JavaScript Array, so it’s well worth taking the time to understand it.
-Hopefully this short tutorial help you to undestand the map() method
+Hopefully this short tutorial help you to undestand the map()